ArturoBarriga/EvaluAI-Project/README.md

 * Docker Compose v2
 * A valid Google Gemini API key

-For review purposes, a valid Gemini API key is provided with the artifact to allow reviewers to test the system without creating their own key.

 ## Installation and Execution with Docker

 Docker is the recommended way to run EvaluAI.